 Medically reviewed by Drugs.com.
 Last updated on Nov 21, 2020.

 Note: This document contains side effect information about sodium polystyrene sulfonate.
 Some of the dosage forms listed on this page may not apply to the brand name Kayexalate.

 For the Consumer

-Applies to sodium polystyrene sulfonate: oral and rectal powder, oral suspension, rectal enema
+Applies to sodium polystyrene sulfonate: oral or rectal powder for suspension, oral or rectal suspension

 For Healthcare Professionals

-Applies to sodium polystyrene sulfonate: oral suspension, oral and rectal powder, rectal enema
+Applies to sodium polystyrene sulfonate: oral suspension, oral and rectal powder, oral and rectal suspension, rectal enema

 Frequency not reported: Gastric irritation, nausea, vomiting, constipation, diarrhea, fecal impaction, intestinal obstruction, other serious gastrointestinal (GI) adverse reactions